Tethered drones (or uncrewed aerial systems — UAS) offer a potential solution to the Achilles heel of the vast majority of small UAS, their endurance.

 O2 and Fotokite have also teamed up to offer a fire and rescue tethered system

-The obvious problem with tethered UAS is that they pretty much only go up and down, and this might be an obvious indicator to a smart and technically able enemy to where to land a missile or artillery shell, but if these limitations are accepted, operational procedures adapted, tethered systems can offer defence users a seriously impressive capability, whether at sea, in a city or other land environment.
+The obvious problem with tethered UAS is that they mostly only go up and down, and this might be an obvious indicator to a smart and technically able enemy to where to land a missile or artillery shell.
+But if these limitations are accepted, operational procedures adapted, tethered systems can offer defence users a seriously impressive capability, whether at sea, in a city or other land environment.

 The market is still evolving, but there is no shortage of choice, what are we waiting for?